aws-samples/multi-account-security-assessment-via-prowler/ProwlerAssessmentProcedure.md

-## Multi-Account Security Assessment via Prowler with Batching and Post Processing
+# Multi-Account Security Assessment via Prowler with Batching and Post Processing

-V3.56 - October 2022
-Mike Virgilio
-Sr. Security Consultant SRC-SDT, AWS

 # Table of Contents